|Best overall||Bissell MultiClean Wet Dry Vac||Check Price||

 - Best budget: Stanley SL18910P-3

-Things to consider when choosing the best shop vac
+What to consider when buying the best shop vac

 Bear in mind that durability may come with unwieldiness.
 You might want to go all out with the most powerful shop vacuum you can find, but if a lightweight, portable shop vac is enough to handle the job, you’ll have an easier time maneuvering—not to mention, storing it when it’s not in use.
 Bigger might not be better, so tailoring your choice to your needs.
 We chose five of the best shop vacs to crank up your cleaning game and have your space spotless in no time.